twl8n/twl8n.github.io/index.md

 #### Sorghum season at Celadon Acres Farm

-Tom with the Fall 2020 harvest.
+Tom with the fall 2020 harvest.

 ![](IMG_20201004_114716271_HDR.jpg)